R-Owino/neural-networks-and-deep-learning/README.md

 ```
 pip install -r requirements.txt
 ```
-- In Chapter 1, to get a similar output as the one in the book, run `main.py` and for the excercise, run `main-1.py`
+- In Chapter 1, to get a similar output as the one in the book, run `main.py`, and for the exercise, run `main-1.py`

 ### Acknowledgments
-Acknowledgment to [Michael Nielson](https://michaelnielsen.org/) for providing the free treasured book, the exercises and projects.
+Acknowledgment to [Michael Nielson](https://michaelnielsen.org/) for providing the free treasured book, the exercises, and projects.